 What is Employment Discrimination?

-A survey done by the American Psychological Association found that over half of Americans believe they have been the victim of some form of discrimination.
+A survey done by the American Psychological Association, Stress in America™ 2020, found that over half of Americans believe they have been the victim of some form of discrimination.
 Each year, over 80,000 people file Charges of Discrimination with the Equal Employment Opportunity Commission (EEOC)—the federal government agency charged with investigating such violations.

 Do I Have a Case?